Our Guiding Forces

 Keyana Samuels

 Board Secretary Keyana S. Samuels, Ed.S, LPC is a distinguished mental health professional and a proud graduate of Spelman College and Georgia State University.
-As a licensed professional counselor in the Atlanta area, she specializes in grief, anxiety, depression, and mood disorders, providing compassionate and expert care to those navigating emotional challenges.
-She also serves as the Chair of the Spelman College Class of 2004 Reunion Planning Committee, where she plays a pivotal role in strengthening alumni engagement.
-In this capacity, she acts as the liaison between Spelman College and the planning committees for the Spelman and Morehouse College Classes of 2004, spearheading initiatives in fundraising, community organization, and event planning to ensure a meaningful and memorable reunion experience.
+A She also serves as the Chair of the Spelman College Class of 2004 Reunion Planning Committee.
 Ms. Samuels is a lifelong advocate for the arts, with a deep appreciation for contemporary artistic expression across various mediums.